zeiktuvai/GB-ServerManager/README.md

 - More to come..

 ### In Development
-- Ability to download and create servers right from the app

 - Server PID persistance (So you can close the application to update it without closing the servers)
-- Ability to edit ini files
 - Ability to delete servers (including their files)
 - E-mail server status notifications
 - Maybe RCON support for managing the server from the app (if implemented by the devs)